Work at a local daycare while researching early childhood development. Observe the children, and then develop and deliver lesson plans.

 See the detailed ELO description for the full text of these competencies.

 Student was assessed throughout the ELO process to ensure understanding of the material.
 Student worked at a local daycare four days a week, researched child development milestones, theories, protective services, and career/education requirements.
 Student created slideshows, info graphics, lesson plans, and a story book as assessments/artifacts for each topic.
-Student then completed a sixty minute presentation of learning to connect artifacts to the course competencies.
-The purpose of the presentation is to demonstrate a full understanding of the competencies and explain how the work is evidence of mastery for those competencies.
-Student gave a twenty minute presentation that was open to the community.
+Student then completed a 60-minute presentation of learning to connect artifacts to the course competencies.
+The purpose of the presentation was to demonstrate a full understanding of the competencies and explain how the work is evidence of mastery.
+Student gave a 20-minute presentation that was open to the community.

 This ELO was submitted by Anne Banks, Pittsfield Middle High School